MLB Wednesday scores, highlights, news, updates: Dodgers looking to clinch NL West

 Wednesday's scores

-- Minnesota Twins at New York Yankees (GameTracker)
+- New York Yankees 11, Minnesota Twins 3 (box score)

 - Miami Marlins 9, New York Mets 2 (box score)

-- Oakland Athletics at Detroit Tigers (GameTracker)
+- Oakland Athletics 3, Detroit Tigers 2 (box score)

 - Colorado Rockies at San Francisco Giants (GameTracker)